Arksine/moonraker/docs/web_api.md

 ### JSON-RPC API Overview

 The Websocket and MQTT transports use the [JSON-RPC 2.0](https://jsonrpc.org) protocol.
-The Websocket transmits objects in a text frame,  whereas MQTT transmits them in the payload of a topic.
+The Websocket transmits JSON-RPC objects in a text frame,  whereas MQTT transmits them in the payload of a topic.
 When MQTT is configured Moonraker subscribes to an api request topic.
 After an api request is processed Moonraker publishes the return value to a response topic.
 By default these topics are